 We are wired to flinch.
 To duck away from perceived danger.
 To protect ourselves.

 In moderation, this natural inclination can save our lives.
-When combined with an unhealthy dose of fear, lack of self confidence and a self preservation, it can destroy our lives.
+When combined with an unhealthy dose of fear, lack of self-confidence and self-preservation, it can wreak havoc in our lives.

 The fear consumed her and for a short period of time, the perception of the problem precluded her from fixing the problem.
 She was too scared to look in the closet, under the bed, or around the corner to validate her concern.
 What she projected became reality and she was unable to see that the real problem was in her head.

 As leaders, we do this all of the time.
 We perceive the problem as something external and our self-protection mechanism often prevents us from seeing the truth for what it is.